It’s time to Think Spring… Spring-Flowering Bulbs, that is!

 Daffodils provide a reliable yellow display year after year.
 Magnolia trees are a great companion for Daffodils.
 Different varieties can be combined for a longer lasting display, or pre-mixed packages are available.
 Daffodils are deer- and rabbit-resistant.

 Grape Hyacinth (Muscari) are bulbs with many small flowers that resemble tiny bunches of grapes.
-They look great growing with Daffodils or the emerging chartreuse leaves of All Gold Hakone Grass.
+They look great with Daffodils or the emerging chartreuse leaves of All Gold Hakone Grass.
 Grape Hyacinth are deer- and rabbit-resistant.

 Tulips provide the most colorful and eye-catching variety of colors in spring bulbs.
 They look great planted in masses of various colors.
-In a mixed planting, they can add some color to plantings of Azaleas, Brunnera, and Ferns.
+In a mixed planting, they can add wonderful color to plantings of Azaleas, Brunnera, and Ferns.

 Alliums are available in many sizes and bloom times ranging from June through late summer.
 They look great in mixed plantings with Roses, False Indigo, or Beardtongue.
 Alliums are deer- and rabbit- resistant.